 Another beautiful product of the tiny island of Colonsay - Wild Island Botanic Gin is created using six native botanicals.
 Their second offering - the Wild Island Sacred Tree gin is a selection of autumn fruits.
 The sacred tree element points to the old 'sacred tree' calendar.

 Produced by the Tiree Whisky Company, Tyree Gin takes its name from the historical spelling of the island.
 Their distillery is the first on the island since the early nineteenth century, reviving the island's rich tradition with the spirit industry.
-Recently, you may have noticed their product feature on the online cocktail and musical sessions with local band Skerryvore.
+Last year, you may have noticed their product feature on the online cocktail and musical sessions with local band Skerryvore.
 Discover more here